Eli Hart’s Former Foster Mom Says She Feared Him Returning To His Mother’s Custody

 “At that point, I felt like I failed (Eli),” said Kronberg, who has two children of her own.
 “I keep looking at pictures of him and I think this can’t be real.
 He’s out there somewhere playing, having fun.
 It can’t be real.”

-Kronberg says her biggest question is why.MORE NEWS: Primary In Minnesota's 5th Congressional District Will Be Closely Watched
+Kronberg says her biggest question is why.MORE NEWS: Buffalo Clinic Shooting: Opening Statements Begin Monday In Gregory Ulrich Trial

 “You want to blame one person,” she said.
 “You want to put that blame on one person so you have somebody to be mad at.
 But it’s a whole team.”